-Dana has a Ph.D. in medical law and ethics from King's College, London and her research transcends the traditional boundaries between law, medicine and ethics.
+Dana is interested in issues that transcend the traditional boundaries between law, medicine and ethics, and specialises in regulatory responses to emerging genetic technologies.
 She has held posts as research fellow at the Human Genome Research Centre (University of Otago) and assistant editor of the Bulletin of Medical Ethics (London).
-Dana has served as community representative on the Hospital Advisory Committee of the Nelson Marlborough District Health Board and is interested in health equity and allocation of resources at a local and national level.
-In 2016 she was elected to the Tasman District Council and has served as Chair of the Accessibility for All Forum (Nelson/Tasman).
-Dana currently chairs the Regulatory Committee of Tasman District Council.
+She currently serves as consumer representative on the Hospital Advisory Committee of the Nelson Marlborough District Health Board.

-Dana was appointed to NEAC in 2015.
+Dana was re-appointed to NEAC in 2019.

-Julian Crane - Health Researcher
+Mary-Anne Woodnorth - Health Researcher